google/appengine-phabricator/README.md

 ### Building a testing or stable image

+*Note that these two rules require permissions that are restricted to the core developer team.*

 The makefile also defines rules for creating a shared testing image, and uploading it to gcr.io.:

     make testing